 Following surgery patients can expect to initially lose between one and two pounds per week.
 This will slow down over time to around one pound per week.

 following the procedure.
 This includes blood clots, bowel function changes, bowel perforations, and oesophageal dilation.
 Addition problems include food trapping, gallstones, Gastroesophageal Reflux Disease, hernia, indigestion (Dyspepsia), food intolerance, nausea, vomiting, pneumonia, port problems and pouch dilation.
 (Info from Obesity News Today)

 The answer to this question is a big yes!
 Following your procedure, it’s possible that social events involving food will change dramatically.
 You may need to change your activities and timings.
 And some of your friends may not be keen about that.

 It is surprising to some people, that weight loss surgery is not something you do instead of diet and exercise.
 But it is something you do in addition.
 In fact, adopting improved eating habits and incorporating a healthy lifestyle are vital.

 Sarah Hart below lost an amazing 140 pounds.
 Twelve years, she has not regained it.
 She has appeared on TV in the UK and in Australia, telling her story in countless newspapers and magazines.
 Sarah is one over over a thousand people, who have opted for the alternative treatment: the Gastric Mind Band.

-on the dedicated You can listen to an audio introduction from Martin and Marion and view an explanation video of their treatment.
+You can listen to an audio introduction from Martin and Marion and view an explanation video of their treatment.
 Their books have also been endorsed by Professor Windy Dryden of Goldsmiths University and by Professor Philip Zimbardo of Stanford University.
-You Need To Know About Gastric Bands
+You Need To Know About Gastric Bandson the dedicated